junxit/us-congress-bills-112/metadata.md

 - 2012-06-18 — Mr. Young (AK) moved to suspend the rules and pass the bill, as amended.
 - 2012-06-18 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H3723-3724)
 - 2012-06-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H3723-3724)
+- 2012-06-19 — Received in the Senate and Read twice and referred to the Committee on Indian Affairs.